-The fair value of cash and cash equivalents, trade receivables, unbilled receivables, trade payables, other current financial assets and liabilities approximate their carrying
+The fair value of cash and cash equivalents, trade receivables, unbilled receivables, trade payables, other current financial assets and liabilities approximate their carrying amount largely due to the short-term nature of these instruments.

 Fair value hierarchy

 The table below analyses financial instruments carried at fair value, by valuation method.
 The different levels have been defined as follows: